ryuvi/ryuvi/README.md

 # 💫 About Me:

-🔭 I'm currently working at FITec - Fundação de Inovações Tecnológicas as backend dev 🧠 My everyday language are C/C++, C#, Javascript/Typescript, Python, PHP and Bash.
+🔭 I'm currently working at FITec - Fundação de Inovações Tecnológicas as backend dev.

+🧠 My everyday language are C/C++, C#, Javascript/Typescript, Python, PHP and Bash.

 👫 I'm looking to collaborate on projects that uses these languages.

 🌱 I'm really want to learn GoLang and Rust.

 ⚡ Fun fact: I'm love playing games, listening to musics and having a good time with my wife.